226914011/Long-Long-Encrypt-Writeup/README.md

 This [Integer factorization calculator](https://www.alpertron.com.ar/ECM.HTM) is my favourt site for solving RSA cuz it will automaticly calculate `p`,`q`and`φ(n)`(Euler's totient) for me.
 Now I have all I need.
 Easy peasy lemon squeezy.<br>

+---

 #### Math way: [Euler's product formula](https://en.wikipedia.org/wiki/Euler%27s_totient_function#Euler%27s_product_formula)
-As n is p to the power of q instead of p*q, that means I have to get p and q first and use [Euler's product formula](https://en.wikipedia.org/wiki/Euler%27s_totient_function#Euler%27s_product_formula) to get '''φ(n)'''.<br>
+As n is p to the power of q instead of p*q, that means I have to get `p` and `q` first and use [Euler's product formula](https://en.wikipedia.org/wiki/Euler%27s_totient_function#Euler%27s_product_formula) to get '''φ(n)'''.<br>
 I need to factorize n first, and get `p = 28375637489003756813`&`q = 1709`.<br>
 Then, we know `φ(n) = φ(p^q) = p^(q-1)*(p-1)`, so we can get φ(n) by script:
 ```python
 phi = p**(q-1) * (p-1)
 ```
 ---

 #### Full script : [RSA.py](https://github.com/226914011/Long-Long-Encrypt-Writeup/blob/main/RSA.py)

 ### Part III: Wait few hours to get the flag
-Here:
 ```
 Every National Day, we remind ourselves that Singapore is a nation whose story is worth celebrating, whose history is worth cherishing, and whose future is worth building.